-Each proposal must include the following thirteen elements or it will be returned to sender without further consideration.
-The Summary title page, Abstract, Project Description, References, Biographical Sketch, Current and Pending Support, Budget Narrative and Collaborators List must be in 12-point font with 1-inch margins.
-The thirteen elements are as follows:
+The Summary, Title page, Abstract, Project Description, References, Biographical Sketch, Budget Narrative and Collaborators List must be single spaced in 12-point font with 1-inch margins.
+The sixteen elements are as follows:

-(1) Standard Form 424.
-At the time of proposal submission, all applicants requesting direct funding must submit the Standard Form, SF-424, Application for Federal Assistance, to indicate the total amount of funding proposed for their institution for the whole project period.
-This form is to be the cover page for the original proposal.
+1) Standard Form 424.
+At the time of proposal submission, all applicants requesting direct funding must submit the Standard Form, SF-424, "Application for Federal Assistance," to indicate the total amount of funding proposed for their institution for the whole project period.
+This form is to be the cover page for the original proposal and is the first required form in the grants.gov application package.
 Multi-institutional proposals must include signed SF-424 forms from all institutions requesting direct funding.
 Original signatures are required on SF-424 forms provided to a lead institution by a collaborating institution for grants.gov submission.

-(2) Summary title page.
-The Summary title page identifies the project's title, starting with the acronym: ECOHAB, MERHAB or PCM and the Principal Investigators (PI) name and affiliation, complete address, phone, FAX and E-mail information.
-The requested budget for each fiscal year with and without ship funding should be included on the Summary title page.
+- 2) Summary title page.
+One page maximum.
+The Summary title page identifies the project's title, starting with the program acronym, the Principal Investigator's (PI) name and affiliation, complete address, phone, and E-mail information.
+The requested funding amounts for each fiscal year with and without ship funding should be included on the Summary title page.
 Multi-institution proposals must also identify the lead investigator for each institution and the requested funding with and without ship funding for each fiscal year for each institution on the title page.
-Lead investigator and separate budget information is not requested on the title page for institutions that are proposed to receive funds through a subaward to the lead institution;

-(3) One-page abstract/project summary.
-The summary (abstract) should appear on a separate page, headed with the proposal title, institution(s), investigator(s), total proposed cost (with and without ship funds), and budget period.
-It should be written in the third person and not exceed one page in length.
+Lead investigator and separate budget information is not requested on the title page for institutions that are proposed to receive funds through a subaward to the lead institution.
+For further details on budget information, please see Section (14) Standard Form SF-424A of this part. - 3) One-page abstract/project summary.
+The summary (abstract) should appear on a separate single page, headed with the proposal title, institution(s), investigator(s), total proposed cost (with and without ship funds), and budget period.
+It should be written in the third person.
 The summary is used to help compare proposals quickly and allows the respondents to summarize these key points in their own words.
 Project summaries of applications that receive funding may be posted on program related websites.